 Visual artist, lives and works in Brussels, Belgium.

 Her work is a visual phenomenon that embodies a delicate plastic balance, first evoking an aesthetic response in the viewer.
-This presence with no center point or singular direction, captures the gaze and mesmerizes through a symbiotic fusion of texture, tone, and light.
-These compositions and colors invite immediate viewing while simultaneously revealing intricate details, sensitivity, and multidimensionality.
-Her works, like every textile in existence, carry stories within their very fabric, they convey narratives, preserve memories and reveal embedded emotions.
+This presence with no singular direction, captures the gaze and mesmerizes through a symbiotic fusion of texture, tone, and light.
+These compositions and colors invite immediate viewing while simultaneously revealing sensitivity and multidimensionality.
+The tension within the composition itself becomes an exploration of contradiction.
+There is a constant play between opposing forces, such as control and randomness, craft and minimalism, or chance and order, which reveals the mathematical system of the loom.

+Through the act of stretching her hand-woven canvases, she defines the square format.
+It is more than a compositional choice, it is a statement of autonomy for the textile which has become central.
 In Western art history the square has established itself as a fundamental geometric form, a symbol of modernist experimentation that challenges notions of composition and perspective.
 While the textile medium is traditionally associated with femininity and craft, here it is elevated into the visual domain, intertwining textile practice with representation and iconography.
 By using it as both surface and subject, she blurs the line between these notions, seeking to transcend traditional image-making and questioning the very nature of an image.

 Bio

-Her work has been shown in numerous international group exhibitions, including the 21st Century Museum of Contemporary Art in Kanazawa, Japan, New York Textile Month, United States, and Marres House for Contemporary Culture in Maastricht, Netherlands.
-She has also held solo exhibitions at E.A.
-Shared Space in Tbilisi, Georgia and at Saarländische Galerie in Berlin, Germany.
-In Brussels, her work has been exhibited at Ccinq, Centrale for Contemporary Art, RecyclArt, Pilar, Plagiarama and Whitehouse Gallery.
-Elsewhere in Belgium, she has shown work at Le Delta in Namur, Barbé Gallery in Ghent, Fred&Ferry Gallery in Antwerp, and at the IKOB Museum of Contemporary Art in Eupen, where she won both the public and the 3rd Feminist Art Prize 2022.
+Her work has been shown in numerous international group exhibitions, including the 21st Century Museum of Contemporary Art in Kanazawa, Japan, New York Textile Month, United States, Taubert Contemporary in Berlin, Germany, and Marres House for Contemporary Culture in Maastricht, Netherlands.
+She has held solo exhibitions at E.A.
+Shared Space in Tbilisi, Georgia, and the Saarländische Galerie in Berlin, Germany.
+Across Belgium, she has exhibited work at Le Delta in Namur, Barbé Gallery in Gent, Fred&Ferry Gallery in Antwerp, and the IKOB Museum of Contemporary Art in Eupen, where she received both the public and the 3rd Feminist Art Prize in 2022.
+In Brussels, her work has been shown among others at Ccinq, Centrale for Contemporary Art, RecyclArt, Pilar, Plagiarama, Whitehouse Gallery, and a solo exhibition at Affiliate – Wiels.

 Upcoming